Boundary Degeneracy of Topological Order: Abstract

 \section{Abstract}

-We introduce the notion of boundary degeneracy of topologically ordered states on a compact orientable spatial manifold with boundaries, and emphasize that it provides richer information than the bulk degeneracy.
-Beyond the bulk-edge correspondence, we find the ground state degeneracy of fully gapped edge states depends on boundary gapping conditions.
-We develop a quantitative description of different types of boundary gapping conditions by viewing them as different ways of non-fractionalized particle condensation on the boundary.
-Via Chern-Simons theory, this allows us to derive the ground state degeneracy formula in terms of boundary gapping conditions, which reveals more than the fusion algebra of fractionalized quasiparticles.
-We apply our results to Toric code and Levin-Wen string-net models.
-By measuring the boundary degeneracy on a cylinder, we predict $Z_k$ gauge theory and $U(1)_k \times U(1)_k$ non-chiral fractional quantum hall state at even integer $k$ can be experimentally distinguished.
-Our work refines definitions of symmetry protected topological order and intrinsic topological order.
+We introduce the concept of boundary degeneracy of topologically ordered states on a compact orientable spatial manifold with boundaries, and emphasize that the boundary degeneracy provides richer information than the bulk degeneracy.
+Beyond the bulk-edge correspondence, we find the ground state degeneracy of the fully gapped edge modes depends on boundary gapping conditions.
+By associating different types of boundary gapping conditions as different ways of particle or quasiparticle condensations on the boundary, we develop an analytic theory of gapped boundaries.
+By Chern-Simons theory, this allows us to derive the ground state degeneracy formula in terms of boundary gapping conditions, which encodes more than the fusion algebra of fractionalized quasiparticles.
+We apply our theory to Kitaev's toric code and Levin-Wen string-net models.
+We predict that the $Z_2$ toric code and $Z_2$ double-semion model (more generally, the $Z_k$ gauge theory and the $U(1)_k \times U(1)_{-k}$ non-chiral fractional quantum Hall state at even integer $k$) can be numerically and experimentally distinguished, by measuring their boundary degeneracy on an annulus or a cylinder.